-Three finalists emerged from the semifinal round, winning spots to compete at the NFTE Los Angeles Metro Youth Entrepreneurship Challenge finals on.
+Three finalists emerged from the semifinal round, winning spots to compete at the NFTE Los Angeles Metro Youth Entrepreneurship Challenge finals on May 22.
 Meet the regional finalists and their innovative business ideas:

-- Sunny Huang and Faye Nguyen, eighth graders from Nightingale Middle School, are the founders of Eco Soap, an eco-friendly soap pods to use on your person.
-Huang and Nguyen’s teachers are Lester Vasquez and Jalina Chatzipantsios.
+- Sunny Huang and Faye Nguyen, eighth graders from Nightingale Middle School, are the founders of Eco Soap, biodegradable soap/shampoo pods to use on your person.
+Their NFTE teachers are Lester Vasquez and Jalina Chatzipantsios.

-- Naije’e Hanley, an 11th grader at Foshay Learning Center and founder of Big Gurl Move, designs dancewear for curvy girls.
+- Naije’e Hanley, an 11th grader at Foshay Learning Center and founder of Big Gurls Move, designs dancewear for curvy girls and intends to open a plus-size clothing store.
 Hanley’s teacher is William Stahura.

 - William Thomas of Environmental Charter High School, founder of Crown Rags, creates uniquely designed durags.
 Thomas’ teacher is Brandie Davis.

-Congratulations to all the NFTE Los Angeles Metro competitors – semifinalists and finalists – and good luck to the three young entrepreneurs who will be advancing to their regional finals!
+Congratulations to all the NFTE Los Angeles Metro competitors and good luck to the three young entrepreneurs who will be advancing to their regional finals!